-In the summer of 2014, the state of California legislature passed AB 1522 - The California Health Workplaces, Healthy Families Act of 2014.
-This law requires all employers in the state of California to provide employees paid sick leave.
+In 2014 the state of California legislature passed AB1522 – The California Health Workplaces, Healthy Families Act of 2014.
+This law requires all employers in the state of California to provide employees with paid sick leave.

 Requirements of the law